- Health Services

 - Private duty assistance for companionship, respite care, arranging appointments, or organizing mail

 Contact Us: If you are seeking any of the services listed above, or others, please give us a call first.

 Smith Care Center

 Plymouth Harbor has a proud tradition of providing skilled nursing and an excellent continuum of care to its residents.
-The Smith Care Center, which was awarded the 2016 Governor’s Gold Seal for Excellence, offers comprehensive skilled nursing services, which are personalized for the unique needs of the individual.
+The Smith Care Center offers comprehensive skilled nursing services, which are personalized for the unique needs of the individual.
 Licensed nurses along with a compassionate, professional staff treat residents and their families with dignity and respect.
 Residents have an option of selecting a private or semi-private room with space for decorative personal items that offer a sense of familiarity.
 Rooms offer serene bay, garden, or pond views.
 The setting and surroundings mirror the sense of peace and serenity of knowing that personal assistance is near.

 Medical assistance is just one of our pillars of support.
 The Smith Care Center features a full slate of social and recreational programming.
 Residents are encouraged to participate in outings of their choosing and to maintain an interest in their favorite pastimes and hobbies.

 Residents can choose between receiving medical care from the Center’s Medical Director or from the resident’s established physician.
 The Smith Care Center works collaboratively with Sarasota Memorial Hospital and Doctors Hospital, should hospitalization ever be required.
 Convenient therapy and rehabilitation services are provided on site.

 Services and amenities provided in the Smith Care Center include:

 - Private line telephone service